deepakumarvu/notification-service/docs/DATABASE.md

 ```

 **Access Patterns:**
-- Get template by ID: Query by `context` and `type#channel`
+- Get template by context and type#channel: Query by `context` and `type#channel`
-- Get user's/global templates: Query by `context`
+- Get templates by context: Query by `context`
-- Get templates by type: Query by `type`
+- List templates for user/global: Query by `context`

 ### 3. User Preferences Table